DeutscheSoft/AES70.js/README.md

 ## Requirements

 This library uses some ECMAScript 6 features.
-It is supposed to work in modern versions of chrome and firefox.
+It is supposed to work in modern versions of chrome, firefox and safari.
+It should work in Microsoft Edge.
+This code will not work in IE11 or old versions of other browsers.

 ## License